LeaVerou/lea.verou.me/2023/eigensolutions/index.md

 - Elements that “bleed” out of their parents margins
 - Decorations that match the parent’s background or border color

-There were existing proposals for many of these, some of which were overfitting.
+There were existing proposals for many of these, some of which did suffer from overfitting, while others can still be implemented as shortcuts, but with much lower priority.

 </details>